 Subsidy and grant revenue was \$19.6 million lower than budgeted.
-This shortfall is primarily due to lower than planned achievement of the Council's capital programme, resulting in decreased subsidy and grant revenue.
-Fees and charges recovery was higher than budget by \$1.7 million due to fee changes implemented through the Annual Plan 2023-24 across a range of activity areas mainly due to activity volumes being higher than anticipated.
+This shortfall is primarily due to timing differences in the achievement of the Council's capital programme, resulting in decreased subsidy and grant revenue.
+Fees and charges recovery was higher than budget by \$1.7 million due to fee changes implemented through the Annual Plan 2023-24 across a range of activity areas with activity volumes being higher than anticipated.